dasunpubudumal/remember-passwords-cli/README.md

 # Password Hash Storage CLI

 This is a simple password storage Commandline Interface created using `NodeJs`.
+For more information about this, you can refer to my [blogpost](https://dasunpubudu.wordpress.com/2017/12/27/password-storage-cli/)

 ## How to install?